Duo Mobile on Android

 Duo Mobile also supports fingerprint verification for Duo Push-based logins as an additional layer of security to verify your user identity.
 If you're using a device with Android v5.0 or later and a fingerprint reader you'll need to scan your finger each time you authenticate via Duo Mobile (if required by your administrator).

 If you're not able to scan your fingerprint using the sensor you can also approve the Duo authentication request using the device's passcode (the same one you use on the Android lock screen).

-Just tap the key icon to get a one-time passcode for login.
+Tap the down indicator to get a one-time passcode for login.
 This works anywhere, even in places where you don't have an internet connection or can't get cell service.

 Add More Accounts to Duo Mobile